 Managing Depression Among Residents

-This tells you the percentage of residents who are demonstrating symptoms of depression.
-Increased levels of depression could imply worse patient care.
+This indicates the percent of residents who are demonstrating symptoms of depression.
+Higher levels of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage